trevor-baker/STAT545-participation/README.md

 # Trevor Baker's STAT 545 Participation Repository

 ## What is this?
 This repository holds all of my work from in-class activities during _STAT 545_ lectures during the __Fall 2019__ semester at _UBC_.

-You can find my in-class work and notes organized by lecture.
+My in-class work and notes are organized in folders by lecture.
 Here is my work to date:

 | Lecture # |   Date   | Links to my work |
 |-----------|:---------|:----------------:|